How Does Botox Work?

 Where Is Botox Used?

-Botulinum Toxin is typically used to reduce wrinkles in between the eyebrows, or the Glabella area, the forehead as well as the areas around the eyes (commonly referred to as Crow’s Feet).
+Botulinum Toxin is typically used to reduce wrinkles in between the eyebrows, or the Glabella area, the Forehead as well as the areas around the eyes (commonly referred to as Crow’s Feet).
 Although the areas from the eyes up is the most commonly placed area for Botox, it can also be used on the lower part of the face.
 For patients with smoker’s lines, Botox is placed in very small amounts around the mouth to control the contraction and reduce the smoker’s lines.

 How Much Does Botox Cost?